Introduction

 The #[cargo_test]

-attribute is used in place of #[test]
+attribute is used in place of

-to inject some setup code.
+to inject some setup code and declare requirements for running the

 ProjectBuilder